Team New Zealand cleared by America's Cup funding probe

 - America's Cup 2021: Team New Zealand's Te Kāhu takes flight in America's Cup testing - NZ Heral...

-A summary of Beattie Varley's report — all that has been released so far — said Team New Zealand's record keeping "warrants criticism at a governance and management level".
+A summary of Beattie Varley's report — all that has been released so far — said Team New Zealand's record-keeping "warrants criticism at a governance and management level".

 It also revealed that Team New Zealand was in dispute with MBIE over the way the team charged ACE $3m to design the boats for next year's regatta.
 Beattie Varley said Team New Zealand's record keeping meant it could not verify how the team had calculated the fee which was being charged to taxpayers.